ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Step Functions** provides serverless orchestration for modern applications.

 **AWS PrivateLink** provides private connectivity between VPCs, AWS services, and on-premises applications, securely on the Amazon network.
 **Amazon Athena**
 	is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL expressions.
 	Athena is serverless.
+**AWS Data Pipeline ** is primarily used as a cloud-based data workflow service that helps you process and move data between different AWS services and on-premises data sources.

 **<u>==Questions to review:==</u>**